Dashboard – Check if your improvement worked

 The rating takes into account both the % of green, and the number of presses you got.

 In this example, they had an awesome day at work!
 Both the % of green and their participation was great.
-You can also download the breakdown if you have shifts, etc. Example here.
+You can also download the breakdown if you have day and night shifts, etc.

 The participation analysis tells you if you’re getting a “good” level of presses.
 You can check your employee participation levels to others to know where you stand.